 Families are also asked whether they want their child to be part of the sponsorship programme, with the understanding that all the children and families in the community will share the benefits across the community.

 Yes.
 World Vision assigns only one sponsor per sponsored child.

 Yes.
 You can sponsor as many children as you wish to.
 There are many children waiting for sponsorship.

 World Vision does not run orphanages.
-However, if there are orphaned or handicapped children within a community, you can sponsor them if you wish to.
+However, if there are orphaned children or children with disabilities within a community, you can sponsor them if you wish to.

 Anonymous sponsorship is not possible.
-If you choose to sponsor a child by furnishing your details, we can ensure that updates happen only via email.
+If you choose to, we can ensure that updates happen only via email.

-"Paid upto" indicates the month & year upto which payments were allocated to the child, "Payment History" indicates the dates when the transactions were made.
+"Paid up to" indicates the month and year up to which payments were allocated to the child.
+"Payment History" indicates the dates when the transactions were made.
 In case, payments were not given for a particular month, it will be automatically adjusted from the next payment.

-The sponsorship gift amount is payable monthly (Rs.800), quarterly (Rs.2400), biannually (Rs.4800) or annually (Rs.9600); whichever is most convenient to you.
-You can send it by money order, demand draft, cheque or credit card (even through the Internet).
+The sponsorship gift amount is payable monthly (Rs.
+800), quarterly (Rs.
+2400), biannually (Rs.
+4800) or annually (Rs.
+9600) - whichever is most convenient to you.
+You can send it by money order, demand draft or cheque or pay online.

-To make it more convenient for you, you can make your payments through our new payment gateway online.
+You can also conveniently make your payments through our new payment gateway online.

 You can be assured that all transactions on our site are safe.
 Online security is a primary concern and that is why the World Vision India site is certified as a VeriSign secure site.